- Town Hall Meeting Presentations

 Moderator: Jake Kupiec

 In today’s highly competitive talent marketplace, organizations that want to attract, retain and advance top talent must be skilled at developing people.
-And as the rate of change in the marketplace accelerates, organizations are constantly trying to help employees adopt the critical new behaviours necessary to keep pace.
+And as the rate of change in the marketplace accelerates, organizations are constantly trying to help employees adopt the critical new behaviors necessary to keep pace.
 Organizational alignment and empowerment are key in this ever changing and complex environment.
 This session will explore the vision of a vibrant shared culture and how we can enable employees to further their individual aspirations and those of Mines.
 The session focus will be on our plans for creating programs in developing and enhancing leaders, managers, and more broadly professional skills.
 We will provide an update on our new Onboarding system and philosophy, as well as, an introduction to the rewards and recognition initiative.
 Participants will gain a broader understanding of Mines’ direction regarding empowering our workforce to enhance a shared culture and an update on advances in organizational development.

 Moderators: Michelle Darveau & Nigel Middleton